 A whole pickle is quite the conundrum even if your dog is a large breed with a strong set of jaws and teeth on his or her side.

-Gherkins and pickles tend to be slippery, after all, and it’s entirely possible that it could slide down your dog’s gullet and get stuck.
+Gherkins and pickles tend to be slippery, and it’s entirely possible that it could slide down your dog’s gullet and get stuck.

 Aside from being a choking hazard, whole pickles can also obstruct the digestive passageways within your pet, so if you’re anticipating that your dog is going to be eating pickles, they’re best served up sliced.